Soyweiser/CDDA-Wiki-Scripts/README.md

 Data is copied to clipboard, Used to create the a monster page.
 Does need some manual editing.

-## mutationthresholds.py

-Data is copied to clipboard, Used to create the various lists for the threshold pages.
-After executing, select the window running python again.
-And input a number.
-This creates a list of mutations copied into the clipboard.
-Copy and paste into the wiki.
-For the mapping between the input number and the page created look at the list_categories list.
-Start counting at zero.

 ## trait.py

 This script generates the individual pages for the traits/mutations.
 Works via command line.
 You need to give the index number of the trait/mutation for the text to generate.
 Generated text is automaticly placed in the clipboard.
 Use the mutation/trait id value (for example 'SHELL2') as a command line argument to get the index of that mutation.